Skip to main content

 Installation

-To start working with Melezh, you need to complete the installation process and then create and configure a project.
-This section describes the Melezh installation procedure for different environments.
-The installation method depends on your operating system and the availability of Docker or OneScript with OPM package manager:
+To start working with Melezh, you need to go through the installation procedure, after which you can create and configure a project.
+This section describes the process of installing Melezh on a specific device.
+The choice of one method or another depends on the operating system, as well as the availability of Docker or OneScript with the OPM package manager:

-• Pull the image from GHCR and run the container:
+• Get the image from GHCR and run the container:

 docker pull ghcr.io/bayselonarrend/melezh:latest-deb-en